jaybutera/nft-registry/README.md

 interface uses an `Env` type to construct contract types in the [`create_using`](https://github.com/paritytech/ink/blob/master/core/src/env2/call/create.rs#L214) method.
-Though `Env` could certainly be implemented by the substrate Runtime struct with some work, there is also a way to bypass the Env via the [`FromAccountId`](https://github.com/paritytech/ink/blob/master/core/src/env2/call/create.rs#L49) trait which should be able to construct a Contract from just the address like so:
+Though `Env` could certainly be implemented by the substrate Runtime struct with some work, there is also a way to bypass the Env via the [`FromAccountId`](https://github.com/paritytech/ink/blob/master/core/src/env2/call/create.rs#L49) trait which should be able to construct a Contract from just the address.
+Simply implement the ink trait, `EnvTypes`, for the test runtime struct and implement `FromAccountId<NftRegistryTest> for Testcontract`.

 ```rust
 Testcontract::from_account_id( contract_addr )
 ```

+This is done in the code but currently I'm getting an error of incompatible ink_core versions of the `AccountId` in the Testcontract constructor.
+This stems from the fact that the test environment is using u64 for AccountIds and ink! has a hardcoded `struct AccountId([u8;32])`, which may be the reason for confusion in encoding.

-Currently I'm getting an error of incompatible ink_core versions when using this trait.
-It's an unfinished avenue to explore but its certainly the case that this code was not made for this use and so there may be more issues to solve.
+It's an unfinished avenue to explore but its certainly the case that this code was not made to be used in this way and so there may be more issues to solve if this path is continued.

 ### Tests
 There are two complete tests in